 - □ Do not set the individual arm pitch at more than three (3) positions different between the left and right arms.
-Damage to the arms and the canopy can occur if the awning is retracted when the arms are set at more than three (3) positions difference. - □ DO NOT USE A 110VAC POWER SOURCE FOR THE EMERGENCY OVERRIDE PROCEDURE!
+Damage to the arms and the canopy can occur if the awning is retracted when the arms are set at more than three (3) positions difference. - □ DO NOT USE A 110VAC POWER SOURCE FOR THE EMER-GENCY OVERRIDE PROCEDURE!
 Doing so will permanently damage the awning!
 Do not use the Emergency Override without following the directions. - ☐ For awnings under 12 feet: The arms must be set at an equal pitch.
 Damage to the arms and canopy can occur if the awning is retracted with the arms uneven.

-retracted in any of these positions without resetting the pitch.
+The longitude arms have 6 pitch adjustment settings.
+The awning can be extended and retracted in any of these positions without resetting the pitch.